marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    Bruce Nordman.

 # Open Issues for the Creation of this Draft Version 00 (section to be removed)
-- DONE: rewrite the abstract and intro
-- DONE: YANG and not MIB
-- DONE: A standard must support the unique identification of entities => 4.4.
-Using Entity Identifiers of Existing MIB Modules, changed from MIB to YANG => hardware YANG RFC 8348 (replacement for ENTITY-MIB v4
-  DONE: a new requirement for the unique id: the link with the digital map, inventory
-	so the unique Ids are the ones from RFC8345 and a consequence IVY (and NMOP) NetworkId, NodeId, LinkId, and interfaceId
-- DONE: battery not important for green as a core component => could be added later
-- DONE (but not complete) new section: diff compared to the old RFC
-- DONE: less focus on PoE
-- DONE: run the document through word for spelling mistakes
-- run through idnits

  - new GREEN metrics?
    new: network-wide energy efficiency metric (like in Data Center)